saforem2/chunkwm/README.md

 **chunkwm** uses a bash script as its configuration file and is located at `$HOME/.chunkwmrc`.

-a symlink can be made for people who wish to keep the actual file in some other location.
+a different location can be used by using the `--config | -c` argument.

+e.g: `chunkwm --config /opt/local/etc/chunkwm/chunkwmrc`

 both the *chunkwm-core* and all plugins are configured in this file !!!